Previously in Four months in Peru: Stumbling through the mountains, dental problems and visiting the local hospital.

 The story continues here: From a vanished trail on Chopiqualqui to a freeway on Pisco

-If you look closely, you can see where the trail gains the NW ridge.
-Move the mouse over the area and see what happens!
+Move the mouse over the right area and see what happens!

 A Few Notes about Eating in HuarazThe central market and the many small shops in the surrounding streets sell all the supplies you need if you want to provide for yourself, except freeze dried meals.
 If you still need something, there are a couple of small supermarkets in town as well.
 No big ones yet, at least not while I was there, but that's probably only a matter of time.